HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 These population types are defined in the [Measure Populations](CodeSystem-MeasurePopulationSystem.html) code system.

 #### Numerator Complement
-The numerator complement is the quantity in the denominator that match neither the numerator nor the numerator exclusion criteria.
+The numerator complement is the quantity in the denominator that match neither the numerator nor the numerator-exclusion criteria.
 Summed together, the numerator, numerator-exclusion and numerator-complement must match the value of the denominator - denominator-exclusion value.

 In a capacity and utilization measure, the numerator-complement population represents available capacity.
 By enabling reporting